-I use the latest techniques to remove the pterygium and cover the area with a conjunctival graft from under the upper eyelid.
-I also remove as much of the scar tissue that causes the red and thickened appearance of the pterygium.
+We use the latest techniques to remove the pterygium and cover the area with a conjunctival graft from under the upper eyelid.
+We also remove much of the scar tissue that causes the red and thickened appearance of the pterygium.

 This procedure minimises the risk of recurrence and maximizes the cosmetic appearance of your eye.